MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/building-for-onecore.md

 If your code calls non-universal APIs, you might see the following ApiValidator errors:

-* `Error: <Binary Name> has unsupported API call to <Module Name><Api Name>`:
+* `Error: <Binary Name> has unsupported API call to <Module Name><Api Name>`

-    If your app or base driver needs to run on Windows 10 as well as earlier versions of Windows, you must remove API calls in this category.
+    If your app or base driver needs to run on Windows 10 as well as earlier versions of Windows, you must remove API calls in the above category.

-* `Error: <Binary Name> has a dependency on <Module Name><Api Name> but is missing: IsApiSetImplemented("<contract-name-for-Module>)`:
+* `Error: <Binary Name> has a dependency on <Module Name><Api Name> but is missing: IsApiSetImplemented("<contract-name-for-Module>)`

-    API calls in this category compile fine, but may not behave as expected at runtime, depending on the target operating system.
+    API calls in the above category compile fine, but may not behave as expected at runtime, depending on the target operating system.
 To pass the U requirement of [DCHU](https://docs.microsoft.com/windows-hardware/drivers/develop/getting-started-with-universal-drivers#design-principles), wrap these calls with **IsApiSetImplemented**.

 This enables you to compile your code with no errors.
 Then at runtime, if the target machine does not have the needed API, **IsApiSetImplemented** returns FALSE.